sdolan5/Getting-and-Cleaning-Data/CodeBook.md

     *	y_test.txt
 5. Combine Train and Test into one Dataset using `rbind()`

-###No. 2- Extract only the measurements on the mean and standard deviation
+###No.2- Extract only the measurements on the mean and standard deviation
 ####Isolate the ID, mean() & stddev() columns using a logical vector and pattern matching
   * Specifically, this involves using the `grepl()` and a vector of column names *__and__*
   * Subsetting the result to keep only the necessary columns.